david284/NPM-VLCB-CT/README.md

 The application is expecting to communicate with the module to be tested, typically residing on a CANBUS network
 By default, the application will attempt to automatically find a CANUSB4 device connected via USB, and then use that to connect to the CANBUS network
+A specific serial port can be selected using the 'serialPort=<xxxx>' option - see 'command line options' below This would be used for a serial port that doesn't use a CANUSB4

 Alternatively, a network connection can be used, using an optional command line parameter 'network', so that applications like 'cbusServer' can be used, typically on a remote machine
 The cbusServer service here -> See https://www.merg.org.uk/merg_wiki/doku.php?id=cbus_server:cbus_server&s[]=cbusserver